Ornithodoros coriaceus: Epizootic Bovine Abortion (EBA)

 O. coriaceus is the primary vector of Pajaroellobacter abortibovis, a gram-negative deltaproteobacterium that is the infectious agent causing Epizootic Bovine Abortion in cattle (commonly called 'Foothill Abortion' among ranchers).
 Although adult cows with prior exposure to the bacterium do not show serious symptoms when re-infected, antibodies cannot be transmitted to developing fetal calves.
 Thus the primary impact on herds is due to very high rates of calf loss, in some cases up to 90% of a herd's seasonal offspring.
 Although vaccination and management strategies can significantly reduce the impact of the disease on herds, EBA continues to cause significant economic losses in the beef industry.

 African Swine Fever

 In experimental settings, O. coriaceus has been shown to be capable of transmitting the virus that causes African Swine Fever to pigs.

 Predators

-Western fence lizards (Sceloporus occidentalis) have been observed eating adult O. coriaceus (Garcia, 1963), while ants and Phiddipus jumping spiders been observed depredating the nymphal stages.
+Western fence lizards (Sceloporus occidentalis) have been observed eating adult O. coriaceus (Garcia, 1963), while ants and Phidippus jumping spiders been observed depredating the nymphal stages.